TeamDaisyX/DaisyX/README.md

 - [Lonami](https://github.com/Lonami)
 - [AioGram Project group](https://github.com/aiogram)

-The bot is based on the original work done by [SophieBot](https://gitlab.com/SophieBot/sophie) This repo was just revamped to suit an Anime-centric & comedy loving community.
+The bot is based on the original work done by [SophieBot](https://gitlab.com/SophieBot/sophie) and many other projects This repo was just revamped to suit an Anime-centric & comedy loving community.
 All original credits go to SophieBot and their dedication, Without his efforts, this fork would not have been possible!

 All other credits mentioned on top of scripts

 Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.

-# Daisy X the telegram Bot Project
-DaisyX-v2.0 (Base AioGram)

 ## Devs & Contributors